-One click on the iPhone X's side button locks or wakes the device.
+One click on the iPhone X's Side button locks or wakes the device.
 Two clicks opens Apple Pay.
 Holding down activates Siri.
 So how do you shut down the iPhone X then?
-On every other iPhone, you hold the side button down until the "slide to power off" option appears, but that doesn't exist on the iPhone X.
+On every other iPhone, you hold the Side button down until the "slide to power off" option appears, but that doesn't exist on the iPhone X.

-To reiterate, to power down the iPhone X, you would open up the Settings app, tap "General," then scroll down to the bottom and tap on "Shut Down" to bring up the "slide to power off" option.
+If you don't like those button presses, you could open up the Settings app, tap "General," then scroll down to the bottom and tap on "Shut Down" to bring up the "slide to power off" option.

-Once you've turned off the iPhone X, to turn it back on, you would just press and hold the side button for a few seconds.
+Once you've turned off the iPhone X, to turn it back on, you would just press and hold the Side button for a few seconds.
 Alternatively, you could plug in a Lightning cable to charge it, which will also turn the iPhone X back on.

 But there's another way — using AssistiveTouch.
 There's an option to "Restart" right in the AssistiveTouch menu, a new feature in iOS 11, so if you just want a quick restart, this is the fastest way to do it, as long as you assign AssistiveTouch to the triple-click Side button shortcut.

 So, that's how you would restart the iPhone X. From what we can tell right now, Siri won't be able to shut down or restart the iPhone X, just like it can't on any other iPhone model.